RaphaelSchuhmann/Cratis/README.md

-# Verbaq
+# Cratis

-**Verbaq** is a versioned backup system built in Rust for privacy-focused, local-first environments.
+**Cratis** is a versioned backup system built in Rust for privacy-focused, local-first environments.
 It tracks changes in files, stores timestamped versions, and enables powerful time-based snapshot restoration.

 ---